emilyjiayaoli/Hand_Controlled_Tictactoe/README.md

 # HoloTicTacToe
-HolorTicTacToe is a tic tac toe game controlled via the movement of a human hand using computer vision.
+HoloTicTacToe is a tic tac toe game controlled via the movement of a human hand using computer vision.
 A hand-tracking model powered by Mediapipe is utilized to identify a player's moves.
 Originally ceated for Assemble workshop

 # Get Started